solita/solita.github.com/_posts/2015-08-11-swift-ly-moving-forward.md

 ## Stuck with Objective-C

 Until very recently, almost all iOS (and OS X) applications have been developed in Objective-C using Apple's Xcode.
-Other tools like RealBASIC and Xamarin have found some success, but ultimately the platform and Xcode are so deeply entwined that learning Objective-C has been the path of least resistance if you want to stay abreast of the latest developments.
+Other tools like REALbasic (now Xojo) and Xamarin have found some success, but ultimately the platform and Xcode are so deeply entwined that learning Objective-C has been the path of least resistance, especially if you want to stay abreast of the latest developments.

-My first brush with Objective-C for the Mac in 2005 was bewildering.
+My first brush with Objective-C for the Mac in 2005 was a little bewildering.
 Here was a language that was C-compatible but object-oriented, with a weird, verbose syntax reminiscent of Smalltalk.
 It also had a quirky manual memory management system requiring intense concentration.
 Still, after using it a while something kind of clicked, and I began to like it.
-That may have also been due to the fact that it was the only feasible way to develop applications for the Mac (and later for the iPhone).
+That may have also been due to the fact that it was the only feasible way to develop applications for the Mac, and would be even more important for the iPhone in 2008.

-Over the years Apple made a lot of improvements to Objective-C, including Automatic Reference Counting (ARC) for memory management, a nicer syntax for object literals in version
+Over the years Apple made many improvements to Objective-C, including Automatic Reference Counting (ARC) for memory management, a nicer syntax for object literals in version
-2.0, a new compiler, the block syntax (not actually an improvement) and a Java-like iterative for loop syntax and dot notation.
+2.0, a new compiler, the block syntax (well, maybe not actually an improvement) and a Java-like iterative for loop syntax and dot notation.
 Still you couldn't help thinking that Objective-C was gradually getting a little long in the tooth.
-Some 10,000 lines of Objective-C later, it's time for something else.
+At least I thought that after thousands of lines of Objective-C it was time for something else.

 ## Enter Swift